FreeCommander

 2. Run the installation package and follow the prompts to install FreeCommander.

-3. Once the installation is complete, launch FreeCommander and follow the prompts to set up the application.
+3. Once the installation is complete, launch FreeCommander and follow the setup wizard to configure the application.

 Technical Specifications